Jeider-Gomez/EduSmart/README.md

 **3. Configure GitHub Pages Settings:**

-**This is a crucial step!** If you see your README file instead of your website, it's likely because GitHub Pages is not configured correctly.
+**This is a crucial step!** If you see your README file or a 404 error instead of your website, it's likely because GitHub Pages is not configured correctly.

 *   Go to your repository on GitHub.
 *   Click on the "Settings" tab.